If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 A combination of AI, data from on-site IoT (Internet-of-things) systems, and computer vision enables monitoring workers’ behaviors and conditions to ensure compliance with safety protocols and quickly detect hazards.

-Intelligent systems can process the data to identify dangerous conditions, problematic behaviors, or business opportunities, make recommendations, or even take preventative or corrective actions.
+Intelligent systems can process the data to identify dangerous situations, problematic behaviors, or business opportunities, make recommendations, or even take preventative or corrective actions.

 Smart energy management systems collect data from sensors affixed to various assets.
 ML algorithms then contextualize the datasets, helping decision-makers understand energy usage and maintenance demands.

-IBM’s 2022 Global AI Adoption Index lists five main factors hindering the successful adoption of AI for businesses’ use:
+IBM’s 2023 Global AI Adoption Index lists six main factors hindering the adoption of AI for business operations:

-- limited AI skills, expertise, or knowledge (reported by 34% of respondents)
+- limited AI skills and expertise (reported by 33% of respondents)

 Let’s take a look at these and related difficulties and how companies can alleviate them.